mikeseven/node-webcl/README.md

 Installation
 ------------
-Since OpenCL is a compute specification, rendering is not the main purpose but if you want to use graphic acceleration, you should first install node-glfw and then node-webgl and make sure some of node-webgl samples are working.
-See node-webgl for instructions.
+Make sure GLEW, GLFW, AntTweakBar, and FreeImage libraries are in your path.

+- on Windows, put DLLs in Windows\System32.
+Put headers in <Visual Studio>\include and static librairies in <Visual Studio>\lib for 32-bit libraries (if you use node.js in 32-bit) or <Visual Studio>\lib\x64 (if you use 64-bit node.js).
+- on Mac, use homebrew

+	brew install freeimage anttweakbar glfw3 glew

+- on Linux use you package manager to install these libraries

-Note that installing the usual way:
+Now install the usual way:

 	npm install node-webcl

-will also install node-webgl and node-glfw.
+this will also install [https://github.com/mikeseven/node-webgl](node-webgl), [https://github.com/mikeseven/node-glfw](node-glfw), [https://github.com/mikeseven/node-image](node-image), and [https://github.com/rvagg/nan](nan).

-If you want to use the latest code, simply do
+If you want to use the latest code, retrieve each repo (node-webcl, node-webgl, node-glfw, and node-image) from github and simply do

 	node-gyp rebuild

-in node-webcl, node-webgl, and node-glfw.
+	npm link

 A crash course on WebCL
 =======================